yonisimian/My-Nooni-Game/README.md

 <h2>Notes</h2>
 The game was developed only by me using the C++ language and SFML library.<br>
-Graphics where made by artists I'm working with especially for this game.
+Graphics where made especially for this game by artists I'm working with.